OptimusGREEN/system2mqtt/README.md

 just clone the repo, alter the config file and run it with python3

+it will attempt to create a python virtual environment and install required dependencies and then run.

 see the below config example with notes at the bottom.

 ```